All Episodes

 Unlike other political leaders, he is willing to expend political capital.

-Um it's getting interesting watching the radical left in this country.
+It's getting interesting watching the radical left in this country.

-That's always interesting watching the radical left in this country.
+It's always interesting watching the radical left in this country.

-Now they're targeting 25 vulnerable House Democrats across the country.
+Now, they're targeting 25 vulnerable House Democrats across the country, which is really somewhat modest ad-by, but it's sending a message.

-Are you going to let them?
+Are you going to let them now?

 You only need to listen to their leaders.